Cycling Guides | Last updated:

 Croatia is a small country, and the best Croatia bike tours usually happen the following regions:

-1. The Dalmatian Coast
+1. The Dalmatian Coast: Split to Dubrovnik

 Dalmatia is the western part of Croatia along the Adriatic coast.
 The region is home to the cities of Split and Dubrovnik, both of which house UNESCO World Heritage Sites.
 Split in northern Croatia home to the famous Diocletian’s Palace, a UNESCO World Heritage site dating back to the third century CE.
 Dubrovnik in the south, called the “pearl of the Adriatic” is known for its well-preserved medieval architecture and beautiful beaches.
 Some of Croatia's largest and most beautiful islands are located in this region.